brytebee/Afro-Music-Concert/README.md

 ## Capstone Project: Afro Music Culture

-> This project is a suppose conference page for the Afro Music Culture(Imaginary).
-It consiste of three pages and is responsive to mobile and desktop screens.
+> This project is a supposed conference page for the Afro Music Culture(Imaginary).
+It consists of three pages and is responsive to mobile and desktop screens.

 ![screenshot](/assets/mobile-screen.png)